openlawteam/tribute-contracts/README.md

    -  `availableTokens` and `availableInteralTokens`, are tokens that have been whitelisted for use with the DAO.
 A token goes from `tokens` or `internalTokens` to `avaialbleTokens` and `availableInternalTokens` when the function `registerPotentialNewToken` or `registerPotentialNewInternalToken` is called.
   - `checkpoints` and `numCheckpoints`  for each token in the Bank, we create checkpoints so we can figure out a balance at a certain block number.
 The balance is managed for the member address (not the delegate key).
 The same technnique is to determine whiuch key controls a member at a certain block number (delegate key -> member address snapshot)

-`struct AdapterDetails` When an Adapter is added to `DaoRegistry` via the function `addAdapter`, a bytes32 `id` and a uint256 `acl` are parameters assigned to the Adapter for use in identifying the Adapter.
+`struct AdapterDetails` When an Adapter is added to `DaoRegistry` via the function `addAdapter`, a bytes32 `id` and a uint256 `acl` are parameters assigned to the Adapter by for use in identifying the Adapter.

+**Public Variables**

+`members` the map to track all members of the DAO.
+` memberAddressesByDelegatedKey` delegate key => member address mapping.
+`Bank` the state of the DAO Bank.
+`checkpoints`  a map to track memberAddress => checkpointNum => DelegateCheckpoint.
+`numCheckpoints` a map to track memberAddress to numDelegateCheckpoints.
+`DaoState` track whether Dao is in CREATION or READY.
+`proposals` map to track of all proposals submitted.
+`registry` map to track all adapters registered to DAO.
+`inverseRegistry` inverse map to get the adapter id based on its contract address.
+`mainConfiguration` map to track configuration parameters.
+`addressConfiguration` map to track configuration parameters.

+**Functions**
+Note: the constructor function is non-existent, because this is a Cloneable contract.
+See, https://eips.ethereum.org/EIPS/eip-1167

+`initialize(address creator)` This function initializes the DAO.
+It initializes the available tokens, checkpoints, and membership of the `creator` with 1 Share.
+`receive` payable function.
+`finalizeDao` sets the state of the Dao to READY.

+Configure and save the DAO parameters.
+For example, Onboarding adapter uses `setConfiguration` to 1) save the max number of chunks allowed in the DAO, 2) save the number of shares per chunk and 3) save the chunk size.
+The stored configs will be read/used by the Adapters/Registry.
+This means values do not have to be hard coded in the contract, and also be updated.

+`setConfiguration(bytes32 key, uint256 value)`
+`setAddressConfiguration(bytes32 key, address value)` `getConfiguration(bytes32 key)`
+`getAddressConfiguration(bytes32 key)`

 ### Helpers
 #### FlagHelper.sol